-3. McNally would have to maintain records of all tests and inspections of the TBM, as well as associated corrective actions and repairs, at the job site for the duration of the job.
+3. SUNDTJV must maintain records of all tests and inspections of the TBM, as well as associated corrective actions and repairs, at the job site for the duration of the tunneling project and for 90 days after the final project report is submitted to OSHA.

-I. Compression and Decompression
+H. Compression and Decompression

-McNally would have to consult with its attending physician concerning the need for special compression or decompression exposures appropriate for CAWs not acclimated to hyperbaric exposure.
+SUNDTJV must consult with its attending physician concerning the need for special compression or decompression exposures appropriate for CAWs not acclimated to hyperbaric exposure.

-J. Recordkeeping
+I. Recordkeeping

-In addition to completing OSHA Form 301 Injury and Illness Incident Report and OSHA Form 300 Log of Work-Related Injuries and Illnesses, McNally would have to maintain records of:
+In addition to completing OSHA Form 301 Injury and Illness Incident Report and OSHA Form 300 Log of Work-Related Injuries and Illnesses, SUNDTJV must maintain records of:

-- 1. The date, times (e.g., time compression started, time spent compressing, time performing intervention, time spent decompressing), and pressure for each hyperbaric intervention. - 2.
-The names of all supervisors and DMTs involved for each intervention. - 3.
-The name of each individual worker exposed to hyperbaric pressure and the decompression protocols and results for each worker. - 4.
-The total number of interventions and the amount of hyperbaric work time at each pressure. - 5.
-The results of the post-intervention physical assessment of each CAW for signs and symptoms of decompression illness, barotrauma, nitrogen narcosis, oxygen toxicity or other health effects associated with work in compressed air for each hyperbaric intervention.
+1. The date, times (e.g., time compression started, time spent compressing, time performing intervention, time spent decompressing), and pressure for each hyperbaric intervention.

+2. The names of all supervisors and DMTs involved for each intervention.

+3. The name of each individual worker exposed to hyperbaric pressure and the decompression protocols and results for each worker.

+4. The total number of interventions and the amount of hyperbaric work time at each pressure.

+5. The results of the post-intervention physical assessment of each CAW for signs and symptoms of decompression illness, barotrauma, nitrogen narcosis, oxygen toxicity, or other health effects associated with work in compressed air for each hyperbaric intervention.

-K. Notifications
+J. Notifications

-- 1. To assist OSHA in administering the conditions specified herein, McNally would have to: - (a) Notify the OTPCA and the Cleveland, Ohio Area Office of any recordable injury, illness, or fatality (by submitting the completed OSHA Form 301 Injuries and Illness Incident Report) 18 resulting from exposure of an employee to hyperbaric conditions, including those that do not require recompression treatment (e.g., nitrogen narcosis, oxygen toxicity, barotrauma), but still meet the recordable injury or illness criteria of 29 CFR 1904.
-The notification would have to be made within 8 hours of the incident or 8 hours after becoming aware of a recordable injury, illness, or fatality; a copy of the incident investigation (OSHA Form 301 Injuries and Illness Incident Report) must be submitted to OSHA within 24 hours of the incident or 24 hours after becoming aware of a recordable injury, illness, or fatality.
-In addition to the information required by OSHA Form 301 Injuries and Illness Incident Report, the incidentinvestigation report would have to include a root-cause determination, and the preventive and corrective actions identified and implemented.
+1. To assist OSHA in administering the conditions specified herein, SUNDTJV must:

+(a) Notify the OTPCA and the OSHA Area Office in Dallas, Texas at www.osha.gov/contactus/byoffice of any recordable injury, illness, or fatality (by submitting the completed OSHA Form 301 Injuries and Illness Incident Report) 19 resulting from exposure of an employee to hyperbaric conditions, including those that do not require recompression treatment (e.g., nitrogen narcosis, oxygen toxicity, barotrauma), but still meet the recordable injury or illness criteria of 29 CFR 1904.
+The notification must be made within 8 hours of the incident or 8 hours after becoming aware of a recordable injury, illness, or fatality; a copy of the incident investigation (OSHA Form 301 Injuries and Illness Incident Report) must be submitted to OSHA within 24 hours of the incident or 24 hours after becoming aware of a recordable injury, illness, or fatality.
+In addition to the information required by OSHA Form 301 Injuries and Illness Incident Report, the incident-investigation report must include a root-cause determination, and the preventive and corrective actions identified and implemented.